ddsbook/blog/2014/drafts/data-exploration-in-r.md

 	##                                                  900
 	...

-We'll follow the lead of the CS folks and push everything to lowercase since nothing we're working with really is case sensitive.
+We'll follow the lead of the CS folks (`In [17]`) and push everything to lowercase, since nothing we're working with really is case sensitive.

 	:::SLexer
 	mdl.df <- data.frame(sapply(mdl.df, tolower))